sejong-rcv/MLPD-Multi-Label-Pedestrian-Detection/README.md

 ## Dataset

 For Multispectral pedestrian detection, we train and test our model on the [KAIST dataset](https://github.com/SoonminHwang/rgbt-ped-detection), you should first download the dataset.
 By default, we assume the dataset is stored in `./src/data/kaist-rgbt`.
-Please see details below
+Please see more details below.

-We trained from the KAIST-Paired Annotations provided by the [AR-CNN](https://github.com/luzhang16/AR-CNN).
+We trained the model with Paired Annotations provided by [AR-CNN](https://github.com/luzhang16/AR-CNN).
-Download them and put them into the `./src/data/kaist-rgbt/`.
+Download them and place them in the directory `./src/data/kaist-rgbt/`.

 ```
 <DATA_PATH>